-As schools around the world make the move toward creating a digital learning environment, opportunities are created for learners to truly explore the multiple perspectives of people they may never encounter on the street, and far off places that they may never visit.
+As schools around the world make the move toward creating a digital learning environment to protect student privacy, opportunities are created for learners to truly explore the multiple perspectives of people they may never encounter on the street, and far off places that they may never visit.
 With all of these opportunities come dangers as well, since we can’t always be sure who our children might meet on the internet, what kind of content they consume or how they might become distracted from what is really important–learning.

 Lots of filtering and monitoring tools have popped up in light of these concerns.
 This is what usually happens when new technology is introduced: People become fearful and respond to that fear with measures that in hindsight, may not have been entirely appropriate.
 In the edtech industry, we hear a lot about “closing student tabs” and “monitoring online activity.”
 The technology that has grown out of the fear of the unknown on the internet has created new concerns.
 Schools can now purchase technology that allows them a window into everything their students are doing online.
 There are eyes and ears everywhere, but is this a good thing?
 With all of the concern for student safety online, many in the industry have forgotten about a student’s right to privacy.